rodrigodasilva/rodrigodasilva/README.md

 ⚐ Based in Guajeru-Ba

-ϟ Currently working on a bot builder at Code7 actively using ReactJS and NodeJS
+ϟ Currently working on a bot builder at Ligo actively using ReactJS and NodeJS